subtle-supernova/hashapi/README.md

-# Hash api
+# Password Hash API

+## Purpose

+This is a go server that will hash a password using SHA 256.

+## Startup

 To run the server on ubuntu: `sudo go run main.go`

 You must start it as root because it binds to port 80, a privileged port.

-# Client actions
+## Client actions

 To hash a password: `curl --data "password=angryMonkey1" http://localhost/hash`

+This will pass back an id (which the client can save) and, eventually, the hashed value of the password.

+To retrieve a cached value of a password: `curl http://localhost/hash/1` where `1` is the previously retrieved id.
+If the id was not previously returned, a 404 error will be returned.

 To shut the server down (finishes existing requests, but new requests will be sent a 503 error): `curl http://localhost/shutdown`

-# Development notes
+## Development notes

 run `go fmt <filename>` on any files.